 Crown lengthening is a surgical procedure that re-contours the gum tissue and often the underlying bone of a tooth.
 Crown lengthening is often for a tooth to be fitted with a crown.
 It provides necessary space between the supporting bone and crown, which prevents the new crown from damaging bone and gum tissue.

-Dr. Soboh and Dr. Liswi are experienced tooth extraction dentists in Pomona.
+Advanced Dentistry by Soboh Liswi Tedini are dentists experienced in tooth extraction in Pomona.
 When the extraction of a tooth is required:1) An incision in the gums is made 2) The tooth is removed 3) The area is stitched up and is allowed to healDuring this time, it is important to think about a tooth replacement option.
 An extracted tooth leaves an open area in the jaw which, in time, allows the neighboring teeth to drift into the area where the tooth was extracted.
 This in turn, causes a chain reaction to all the surrounding teeth.
 Also, if you are considering placing an implant in the future, you should consider asking your dentist to place a bone graft at the time of surgery to preserve the bone width and height.

 The problems involving your wisdom teeth may be caused by the size of your jaw and/or by how crowded your teeth are.
 Common warning symptoms that there is an un-natural problem in the development of your wisdom teeth could be pain and swelling.

 2) A crowded tooth displacing neighboring teeth

 Removal of wisdom teeth could be done while you are sedated and being carefully monitored.